isomerpages/moe-alexandrapri/_links/For Service Providers/Bus Operator.md

 **How to get there?**

-* Nearest Mrt: Tiong Bahru & Redhill (10-15 minutes walking distance)
+* Nearest Mrt: Tiong Bahru &amp; Redhill (10-15 minutes walking distance)
 * Bus number: 51, 122, 139, 186, 970